ros-navigation/docs.nav2.org/setup_guides/lifecycle_composition/setup_lifecycle_composition.rst

 Setting Up Lifecycle and Composition Nodes
 ##########################################

 In this guide, we will discuss two new concepts in ROS 2, namely Lifecycle and Composition.
 In the first section of this guide, we discuss the concept of Lifecyle in Nav2 and how to add a lifecycle nodes to make use of it.
-In the second section, we discuss the purpose of Composition and how to implement it manually and dynamically in Nav2.
+In the second section, we discuss the purpose of Composition and how to implement it in Nav2.

 Lifecycle